nineflowAmin/daniel-kereama.github.io/_posts/2025-12-06-the-living-council-relational-safety-for-human-ai-coevolution.md

 ## The Problem with Control

 The central problem of AI alignment—ensuring that increasingly autonomous systems remain beneficial and controllable—remains unresolved.
 Despite decades of research, no mathematical or empirical framework has demonstrated enduring safety beyond narrow contexts.

+**This article is an exploration.** It asks: What if we're asking the wrong question?
+What if safety isn't about control at all, but about something more fundamental—relationship?

 Prevailing approaches—RLHF, debate models, value uncertainty frameworks—rely on **control paradigms**: systems of dominance that assume safety can be externally imposed.
 These approaches exhibit brittleness in open-world settings, failing to account for emergent behavior, distributional shift, or sociotechnical drift.